ktrachtova/perseqpipe_viz/README.md

 git pull https://github.com/ktrachtova/perseqpipe_viz.git
 ```

-Then install prerequisities stated in file [prerequisites](requirements.txt).
+Next install prerequisities stated in [prerequisites](requirements.txt).
 Finally run following command:

 ```
 streamlit run app.py
 ```

-This will start the application in a your default web-browser.
+This will opent the application in a your default web-browser.

 ### Quick start (using Docker)

-If you do not have or do not want to install all prerequisites you can also use publicly available docker image with all dependencies already installed.
+We provide publicly available Docker image with all dependencies already installed.
+To run PerSeqPIPE VIZ using docker, run following code:

 ```
 # For linux/amd64 infrastructure